 Pesty the Penguin stole some letters.
 What a pest!
 My students had to help put the message back together again by thinking of what sound/letter belongs in the words.

 I made sure to include a sentence ending with a period, exclamation mark, and question mark.
-This allowed for practise with punctuation and reading with expression.
+This allowed for practice with punctuation and reading with expression.

 What a pest!